Watch the Video

 The above is intended to illustrate a point and does not reflect actual returns or market behavior.

 The final stage in the Templeton’s cycle is euphoria.
 As investors throw caution to the wind and look for the next hot investment, euphoria can lead them to dismiss fundamental economic issues and continue to look for reasons why the market should continue rising.
 Emotions and biases are often investors’ nemeses.
-Because investments aren’t intuitive, investors often sell stocks when they should be holding or buying.
+Because investments aren’t intuitive, investors can often sell stocks when they should be holding or buying.
 Making poorly-timed investment decisions based on emotion can threaten your ability to achieve your longer-term investment goals.

 Exhibit 2: Last 11 S&P Bull Markets